danieljwait/e2ee-messenger/Writeup/README.md

 **Intuitive navigation**

 To simplify the navigation, the main program will all be displayed in one window (login screen and error dialogues are the exception) where the user can choose which user to send a message using the tabs.
-This was determined during 1.3.1 Interview with Ethan Sandy in response to seeing the navigation style in the research of Discord.
+This was determined during *1.3.1* *Interview with Ethan Sandy* in response to seeing the navigation style in the research of Discord.
 Since this style is common in many programs, the user will likely find it very natural and intuitive to use.
 Limiting the program to only one window also reduces the risk of users who do not use computer programs often getting “lost” or being confused by the child-parent relationship of pop-out windows (the alternative navigation method proposed to the stakeholder during the interview).

 **Conversation view**

 Quickly identifying the sender of a message is crucial to messaging apps.
-From 1.3.1 Interview with Ethan Sandy, it was decided that this will be achieved by using a similar conversation view to that found on Discord: all messages are left-aligned in the format \[time\]\[user\]\[message\].
+From *1.3.1* *Interview with Ethan Sandy,* it was decided that this will be achieved by using a similar conversation view to that found on Discord: all messages are left-aligned in the format \[time\]\[user\]\[message\].
 This will help the users in three ways.
 Firstly, the timestamps on the left mean that finding messages from a certain time can be done by quickly scanning down the left column.
 Secondly, having the username displayed for each message means that the sender of the messages can be quickly identified.
 Lastly, the username can be padded with whitespace to ensure that all messages begin at the same point to improve readability for the user; this has the added benefit that in situations where the two users talking have different username lengths time to determine the sender will be reduced due to the visible difference.

 ## Wireframes – UX

 Several low fidelity wireframes have been created for the different windows that will be shown in the program.
-These designs have incorporated the ideas from 1.3.1 Interview with Ethan Sandy as well as some alternative ideas I have come up inspired by the existing solutions seen in 1.2 Research.
+These designs have incorporated the ideas from *1.3.1* *Interview with Ethan Sandy* as well as some alternative ideas I have come up with inspired by the existing solutions seen in *1.2* *Research*.
 After getting feedback on these I will convert them to medium to high fidelity wireframes and prototypes to again send to the stakeholders for feedback.

 **Conversation View**